This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 5

 Set the entity tag (ETag) HTTP response header to the MD5 hash of each file’s contents.
-This tells web browsers
+This tells web browsers whether a file has changed and should be redownloaded.
+OpenTofu also uses this value to know whether a file needs to be reuploaded.

 6

 Set the content type HTTP response header for each file to the value in the map.
-This tells web browsers how to
+This tells web browsers how to display the contents of the file (e.g., browsers know to render text/html as HTML, image/png as a PNG image, and so on).

 7

-Figure 100.
+Figure 85.
 The static website in S3

 Deploy CloudFront as a CDN in front of the S3 bucket

-To deploy CloudFront as a CDN, you can use a module called cloudfront-s3-website, which is in the blog post series’s
+To deploy CloudFront as a CDN, you can use a module called cloudfront-s3-website, which is in the blog post series’s sample code repo in the ch9/tofu/modules/cloudfront-s3-website folder.

-The cloudfront-s3-website module creates a globally-distributed CloudFront distribution, configures your static
+The cloudfront-s3-website module creates a globally distributed CloudFront distribution, configures your static

 website in S3 as an origin, sets up a domain name and TLS certificate, and plugs in some basic caching settings.

-Update main.tf to use the cloudfront-s3-website module as shown in Example 162:
+Update main.tf to use the cloudfront-s3-website module as shown in Example 165.

 Pass in the S3 bucket name.
 This is mostly used as the unique ID within the CloudFront distribution.